Stellar Atmospheres I

 Schedule, syllabus and examination date

-- Understand spectral line formation without using the approximation of Local Thermodynamic Equilibrium (non-LTE).
+- you will have knowledge of spectral line formation without using the approximation of Local Thermodynamic Equilibrium (non-LTE).

-- Understand basic numerical methods in non-LTE radiative transfer.
+- you will have knowledge of basic numerical methods in non-LTE radiative transfer.

-- Understand basic concepts in stellar atmosphere modelling.
+- you will understand basic concepts in stellar atmosphere modelling.

-- Be able to apply these methods to solve a stellar atmosphere modelling problem in the form of a term project.
+- you will be able to apply these methods to solve a stellar atmosphere modelling problem in the form of a term project.

-- Present the results of the term project in a written report in the style of a research paper.
+- you can present the results of the term project in a written report in the style of a research paper.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.